KiwiKid/openscadgen/README.md

 > Early days and still in active development, please let me know if you encounter any issues or have ideas for improvements.

-# Configuration Guide

-This guide will walk you through creating OpenSCADGen configurations, starting with the simplest setup and progressively adding more advanced features.

 ## Basic Configuration

-The simplest configuration uses one input scad file and creates multiple .stl files based on parameter combinations:
+The simplest configuration uses:
+-  one input scad file
+and creates multiple .stl files based on a combination of params against each [[openscadgen.instances]] :

 ```toml
 [openscadgen]